sarahmclaughlin/ST558_Project_2/README.md

 From the past homework assigment, it seems that each of the ensemble methods that we covered are equally efficient.
 I am going to use the Random Forest model to fit my data.
-Overall, Random Forest is better than baggin and boosting trees take longer to do.I will add a class variable (less than 1400, more than 1400) that I will predict on the test data.
+Overall, Random Forest is better than bagging and boosting trees take longer to do.
+I will add a class variable (less than 1400, more than 1400) that I will predict on the test data.